axmadwick/axmadwick.github.io/collaboration.md

 # Collaboration

+## tl;dr;

-I am very interested in collaborating with like-minded artists to make dope music together.
+- **Philosophy:** I am very interested in collaborating with like-minded artists to make dope music together.
+- **Finance:** Let's use collaboration to build together and make dope music without either party paying the other.
+Let's all benefit if our music blows up.
+- **Credit:** I am interested in growing "AX MADWICK" as an artist / brand, but I am also interested in contributing to other artist's projects.
+Again, let's make some dope music together and then figure out how credit will be handled.

+## Philosophy

 I have been collaborating with others to make music since I was in middle school 25 years ago, playing guitar in a band with my friends.